asizikov/asizikov.github.io/content/blog/2022-12-20-static-site-azure-cf.md

   - azure
   - cloudflare
   - devops
+  - terraform
 slug: static-site-azure-cf
 ---

-In this post, I will show you how to set up a static site on Azure with Cloudflare.
-The site will be served from Azure Storage and will be protected by Cloudflare.
-The site will be deployed from GitHub Actions.
-The whole process will take about 10 minutes.
+In this post, I will show you how to set up a static Hugo site on Azure with a custom domain managed by Cloudflare.
+The site will be built by Hugo, served from Azure Storage.
+It will be deployed by GitHub Actions.

 ## Prerequisites